 As a small business owner or marketing manager, you’re tasked with accounting for every penny you invest from your marketing budget.
-It’s a necessary part of operation.
+It’s a necessary part of operations.
 When considering radio advertising, many different factors are involved, so just asking what it costs won’t give you a true picture of what you’re getting for your budget.
-Here are the major influences on local radio advertising costs.
+Here are the major influences on the cost of local radio advertising.

 Another important factor to consider when budgeting for radio advertising is all options available for promotion outside the commercial break.
 In today’s radio world, there is so much more value on a whole when it comes to marketing on behalf of a local brand or business.
 Advertising is not limited to the standard :30 and :60 commercial breaks in between songs or host segments.
 There are other opportunities for advertising that can look like:

 - High Impact Plan (HIP) for commercial breaks